codecarver/request-forwarder/README.md

 3. Commit your changes (git commit -m 'Add some feature').
 4. Push to the branch (git push origin feature/your-feature).
 5. Open a pull request.

 ---

-## License <a name="license"></a>
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----